ayushvrma93/p0/calendarly/README.md

 [//]: # (- )

 ## Constraints
-- A meeting can have max 5 invitees.
+- A meeting must have exactly 2 people.
 - We will not support recurring meetings(as a part of MVP).

-- We will support viewing of meetings up-to next 3 months.
+[//]: # (- We will support viewing of meetings up-to next 3 months.)
 - We will support only one timezone.

 ## Improvements